3dcitydb/citydb-tool/README.md

 ## Docker

-Currently, we offer an `edge` Docker image of the tool, which is built from the latest commit to the `main` branch.
-The image supports the most common architectures (`amd64`, `arm64`) and is available from Dockerhub or GitHub packages.
+citydb-tool is available as Docker image.
+You can either build your own image using the provided Dockerfile or use a pre-built image from [Dockerhub](https://hub.docker.com/r/3dcitydb/citydb-tool) or [GitHub packages](https://github.com/3dcitydb/citydb-tool/pkgs/container/citydb-tool).
+The pre-built image supports common architectures (`amd64`, `arm64`) can can be pulled with:

-    docker pull 3dcitydb/citydb-tool:edge
+    docker pull 3dcitydb/citydb-tool
-    docker pull ghcr.io/3dcitydb/citydb-tool:edge
+    docker pull ghcr.io/3dcitydb/citydb-tool

 ### Synopsis